Simulation settings

 Then press the Start button in the window that opens up.
 This sends the job to the Treble cloud service for calculation.
 The cloud resources allocation usually takes a few seconds.
 When the simulations have started it is possible to minimize the Run simulation window.

-You can create new simulations and edit them freely while waiting for this simulation to finish.
+You can create, edit and run new simulations while waiting for another simulation to finish.
 Once the simulation is completed it is possible to view the Results or listen to how your space sounds using the Auralizer.

 Edit, revert and duplicate a simulation that has been run